 Hometown: Halifax, NS

-A professional model and actress, she has experience as an ambassador in many facets of brand representation, locally and nationally, on behalf of designers, corporations, as well as non-profit organizations.
+An ACTRA actress, internationally published model, and sponsored athlete, she has experience as an ambassador in many facets of brand representation on behalf of designers and corporations, as well as non-profit and charitable organizations.

 Languages spoken fluently (please include your native language if English is not your native language).